This post may contain affiliate links. Click here for full disclosure.

 Now, you may be thinking, I can tell the difference between corn and beans, I don’t need to label my stuff.
 And some things are very easy to tell what they are.
 But if you have 5 different tomato products, those can be a little more tricky.
 So it’s best just to get into the habit from the start. 🙂

-Depending on what you are processing, you will also need assorted knives, cutting boards, colanders, sieves or food mills, bowls, pots, spoons, measuring cups and spoons, and possibly a blender or food processor as well as a clean rag to wide the rims of the jars before placing the lids.
+Depending on what you are processing, you will also need assorted knives, cutting boards, colanders, sieves or food mills, bowls, pots, spoons, measuring cups and spoons, and possibly a blender or food processor as well as a clean rag to wipe the rims of the jars before placing the lids.

 It is possible to get several of the items listed above in sets or kits.
 I have seen several different ones that contain different things, and you can usually save a little money when you get the kit.
 And who doesn’t want to save some money?